icons

 Constitution of India

-• 21: No person shall be deprived of his life or personal liberty except according to procedure established by law.
+• Article 21: No person shall be deprived of life or personal liberty except by law, interpreted to include protection of animal life.

 Animal Birth Control Rules 2001